NEW - This website is mobile-friendly. You can now make your donations from a mobile phone or a tablet!

 Tendrel Nyesel on Special Days

 Extra practices, including tsok are being done on Guru Rinpoche day and Dakini day (the 10th and 25th days of the Tibetan calendar) as well as on the four major anniversaries associated with the life of Buddha Shakyamuni.
-The suggested offering per day is €35 for Dakini and Guru Rinpoche days and €108 for Wheel days, though of course you may choose to offer as much as you are inspired, motivated and able to do so.
+The suggested offering per day is €35 for Dakini and Guru Rinpoche days and €108 for one of the four major Buddhist festivals, though of course you may choose to offer as much as you are inspired, motivated and able to do so.

 Dharma Protectors Practices